What are you searching for?

 Muston Park, Chatswood

-Go and check out the stunning jacarandas, while also letting the kids loose for some play time.
+Go and check out the stunning jacarandas, while also letting the kids loose for some playtime.
 Muston Park is the best of both worlds!
 The Wisteria tunnel is one of the main drawcards of this beautiful park.
 If you enter from Eden Street, you come through the walkway to get to the path.
 Even when not in bloom, this walkway is something special!
-Once you’ve made your way through, kids will love climbing the rocket ship, checking out the swings and having a blast at the nearby playground.
-You can read our review here.

 Royal Botanic Gardens

 If you’re hoping to check out the oldest jacaranda tree in the country, then it’s worth popping the Royal Botanic Gardens on your list of places to see!
-Not only can you enjoy stunning views and plenty of purple, but there’s so much more to see and do, you can make a day of it.
+Not only can you enjoy stunning views and plenty of purple, but there’s so much more to see and do that you can make a day of it.
 Of course, if you’re hoping to discover a little of the tree’s history, you’ll find all you need to know here.

 Eastern Suburbs of Sydney